 Joining the Rheumatology Nursing Team in 2016, Helen sees patients in early arthritis and biologic clinics.

 Helen has previous experience of working within the Patient Experience Team, and so is utilising that knowledge and experience to look at ways of gaining patient feedback within the Rheumatology Team to enable continuous quality improvement.

 Lynne Smith - Rheumatology Nurse (Blood Monitoring Clinic)

 Lynne trained at Burnley General Hospital and has worked in the Outpatients Department for 32 years.
 She is a Rheumatology Specialist Nurse and performs blood monitoring and management of patient care and works two and a half days a week in Rheumatology.

 Outside interests: reading and quizzes.

-Nicola is a Rheumatology Clerk who has worked for the Trust since 2014.
+Nicola is a Rheumatology Clerical Administrator who has worked for the Trust since 2004.
 She is based with the Rheumatology Nurses at Royal Blackburn Teaching Hospital, although she supports the wider Rheumatology team across the Trust.